When to Keep It One Agent

 Related

-- Retries, Failures, and Skipped Steps — How individual run failures propagate through multi-assignment flows
+How individual run failures propagate through multi-agent flows